NielsJautelat/SeenServant/README.md

 ### !download

-This command downloads a video from YouTube in a mp3 format, so that you can place it in one of the folders
+This command downloads a video from YouTube in a mp3 format, so that you can place it in one of the folders.

+### !shutdown

+This commmand shuts the bot down.